CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/LiteralVariablesExpressions.en.md

 ---
 title: "Literals, Variables and Expressions"
 linkTitle: "Literals, Variables and Expressions"
-author: Cortex Development
+description: "This page describes the different formats that can be used when entering values for block properties."
 date: 2020-05-13
-description: This page describes the different formats that can be used when entering values for block properties.
 ---

 # Literals, Variables and Expressions